Michelin Pilot Sport All-Season 4 review

-With these tires, Michelin includes a 45,000 miles warranty on mileage, as well as the materials and workmanship warranty.
-The latter is included for the period of 6 years, or 30,000 miles.
+With these tires, Michelin includes a 45,000 miles warranty on mileage, as well as a materials and workmanship warranty.
+The latter is included for a period of 6 years, or 30,000 miles.

 Overall, the expected tread life and warranty give you at least a few years of carefree sports driving, and it’s just what you need for your ride.

 To give you the best perspective on the type of car that these tires suit, our team made a brief list of the most compatible models.
 Just by looking at these, you can tell that performance comes first, so you can rest assured if you own one of the following models:

 - Chevrolet Corvette